|

 How can

-the education of a sharecropper have the ability to write a brilliant 593 page manuscript?
-Written without mistakes. |
+the education of a sharecropper have the ability

-This page was designed to illustrate the huge jump in education Riley received while on an alien mothership located near Saturn. 看On Riley's second of his three trips to the Mothership the alien O-Qua Tangin Wann placed on Riley's head a form of alien computerized headset and loaded into him what he knows.看看看Riley did not learn what he knows of the history of humanity from a school a select few sharecropper kids attended.
+This page was designed to illustrate the huge jump in education Riley received while on an alien mothership located near Saturn.
+On Riley's second of his three trips to the Mothership the alien O-Qua Tangin Wann placed on Riley's head a form of alien computerized headset and loaded into him what he knows.
+Riley did not learn what he knows of the history

 This cotton sharecropper kid Riley Martin

-received an education not found on Earth. |
+received an education not found on Earth.

 Riley was taken to what he described as an alien mothership near the planet Saturn and educated... in comparison to our slow education... his took a matter of minutes or seconds.

-Now for a few big questions.
+Now for a few big questions